Skip to content

 systemctl restart sshd

-On EL-based systems (like CentOS), the daemon is called “sshd”, while on debian and derivatives it’s called “ssh”.
+On EL-based systems (like CentOS), the daemon is called “sshd”, while on Debian and derivatives it’s called “ssh”.

 Now you should be able to ssh with your password.
 Use the password you created: